Frequently Asked Questions

 What if I have a hard time getting other application materials, such as transcripts or letters of recommendation, due to COVID-19 closures?

 We hope that this extension will give you enough time to get your transcripts and letters of recommendation to us by the deadline.
 If you think it will take longer, please contact us with your concerns.
+The Bloomberg School Office of Admissions allows 14 days for applicants to gather any missing documentation.

 How quickly will I learn whether I have been admitted?